SOSI to revolutionize orthopaedic and spine care in northwest Colorado

 Editor’s Note: This Sponsored content is brought to you by Steamboat Orthopaedic and Spine Institute.

-An improved patient experience, lower surgery costs and more-efficient collaboration among physicians are just a few of the benefits that Steamboat Orthopaedic and Spine Institute (SOSI) anticipates when its new clinic and surgery center open this summer.
+An improved patient experience, lower surgery costs and more-efficient collaboration among physicians are just a few of the benefits that Steamboat Orthopaedic and Spine Institute (SOSI) anticipates from its new clinic and surgery center.

-Through an extensive renovation of a 27,000-square-foot building just off South Lincoln Avenue and minutes from the base of the ski resort, SOSI will soon have a space that gives patients a one-stop shop for orthopaedic care: surgery, occupational therapy, X-ray, MRI, physical therapy, office appointments, injections and more.
+Through an extensive renovation of a 27,000-square-foot building just off South Lincoln Avenue and minutes from the base of the ski resort, SOSI now has a space that gives patients a one-stop shop for orthopaedic care: surgery, occupational therapy, X-ray, MRI, physical therapy, office appointments, injections and more.

-The new SOSI building, expected to open July 13, delivers a state-of-the-art facility to the Yampa Valley that’s on par with any in Colorado or the region.
+The new SOSI building, which opened in July, delivers a state-of-the-art facility to the Yampa Valley that’s on par with any in Colorado or the region.
 Responsible for the project are SOSI’s five partner surgeons: Drs.
 Michael Sisk, Andreas Sauerbrey, Alexander Meininger, Patrick Johnston and Clint Devin.

 “The SOSI building is going to be a key piece in providing a better patient experience for orthopaedic care,” Dr. Johnston said.
-“It will change the way we deliver care with everything — office, MRI and surgery — being offered in one location for patients.”
+“It changes the way we deliver care with everything — office, MRI and surgery — being offered in one location for patients.”